A-Atherton/NEA/infomation/Notebook/Notebook.md

 In stick fight a game that has many of the features that i want in my game.
 The bullets are large yellow cone shapes that move quickly.
 The bullets size depend on the gun they were fired with.
 Currentlly bullets are simple 5 by 5 squres that detect whether they collide with an object each frame

-Changing physics system to be more realistic and feal more realistic in the game.
+Changing physics system for players to be more realistic and feal more realistic in the game.
+To do this I used a variable called acceleration.
+I also used some equations to apply these.
+I tested this but something was not right.
+When pressing a joystick the player flew into the distance at very high speeds. **needs more and screen shots**

+I started restructuring my code to be separated into different files then importing the require parts of the game into the required places.
+Whilst doing this I found I wanted my code to use composition rather than aggregation for components such as the players.
+Players only need to be linked one game as one player will not be in two different games.